saquib77/CLI_Based_bash-script4GIT/README.md

-# GUI_like_bash-script4GIT
+# CLI_like_bash-script4GIT
-GUI Interface For Github in Terminal
+CLI Interface For Github in Terminal